The DTA approach to workforce training involves a learning pathway which both supports, and is supported by, a knowledge translation framework.

 - understanding why these methods may be better

 - considering the relevance to personal or organisational

 The Doing phase includes the stages of Adoption and Adherence.

 - developing and committing to an action plan for change

 These stages in the thinking to doing journey apply to individuals, and also to the organisations and systems in which those people work.
 The end goal is sustained best (or better) daily dementia care practices.

-The DTA knowledge translation framework is informed by the Awareness-to-Adherence Mode (Pathman DE, Konrad TR, Freed GL,Freeman VA, Koch GG.
+The DTA knowledge translation framework is informed by the Awareness-to-Adherence Model (Pathman DE, Konrad TR, Freed GL,Freeman VA, Koch GG.
 The awareness-to-adherence model of the steps to clinical guideline compliance.
-The case of pediatric vaccine recommendations.
+The case of paediatric vaccine recommendations.
 Medical Care, 1996.
-34(9): 873-89.
+34(9): 873-89).
 Read more about the application of this model in dementia care, in an article on “Thinking and Doing” published in the Australian Journal of Dementia Care by the DTA Knowledge Translation Program.